 There are three main ways that we provide and install free smoke alarms:

-Individual requests: any person living within the Sugar Land Fire Department’s fire jurisdiction may request this service by completing this Smoke Alarm Request Form.
+Individual requests: any person living within the Sugar Land Fire Department’s fire jurisdiction may request this service.

 Emergency responses: at the conclusion of most emergency responses to residences, firefighters check for smoke alarms and replace or install smoke alarms and/or batteries as needed